 Regional boundaries inferred from short distance Twitter user displacements (less than 4 km) exhibit very small and fragmented regions, which is probably related to daily commuting around a user’s home location.
 Redrawing the boundaries based on longer distance displacements produces more cohesive, large regions.
-For example, by partitioning the space based on displacements greater than 10 km created regions that are comparable to the NUTS (Nomenclature of Territorial Units for Statistics - 1) regions (Fig. 5 - a).
+For example, by partitioning the space based on displacements greater than 10 km created regions that are comparable to the NUTS (Nomenclature of Territorial Units for Statistics - 1) regions (Fig. 4 - b).
 However, the power of this novel mapping technique is not to reproduce the partitions already known, rather it is to point out some of the unexpected boundaries.
 For example, the boundaries between England and Wales were found to be more diffuse compared to the abrupt boundary of England and Scotland.
 Moreover, the city of London has a wider visitor catchment area that extends beyond the authoritative boundaries of the city.
 Increasing the displacement distance results in revealing the large region connected to London (Fig. 5).

 Using Twitter user mobility to delineate non-administrative anthropographic boundaries enables the researcher to redraw the city at different mobility ranges inferred objectively from the user’s collective distribution.
 In addition, the distance range of the movements is usually explained by local socio-economic factors (e.g., work commuting) that provide for a specific interpretation of the apparent patterns.
 The patterns obtained from Twitter user mobility are comparable to the patterns produced by those of the network of landline phone calls (Ratti et al. 2010).
 For example, the region of Wales appears to consist of three communities as found in the connectivity of both phone calls and long distance movements.
-However, the regions extracted from the mobility network seems to be more spatially consistent with minimal spatial gaps compared to the partitions extracted from land-line call networks in Great Britain (Ratti et al. 2010).
+However, the regions extracted from the mobility network seems to be more spatially consistent with minimal spatial gaps compared to the partitions extracted from land-line call networks in Great Britain.

 Figure 5.
 The non-administrative anthropographic regions inferred from Twitter user displacements greater than 4 km (left) and 10 km (right) in comparison with major cities in England (upper figures) and Scotland (bottom figures).
 Each color represents a unique community.
 Including short distance movements has increased the power to differentiate the influence of nearby cities such as Glasgow and Edinburgh (lower left), while restricting the analysis to longer distance movements grouped travelers from the two previous cities into the same community (lower right).
 Red symbols are the locations of airport fields and gray points are the population-weighted-centroids of workplace zones in Great Britain.

 A more detailed study was conducted over the greater London region revealing the intra-city spatial interaction patterns.
 Since the captured Twitter user movements were on intra-city level (in comparison to the national level in Fig. 3-c), there was no distinct distance range to separate Twitter user spatial coverage in terms of radius of gyration (see Fig. 3-d).
-We chose 1-km cell size as referred from the related literature (X. Liu et al. 2015), which suggested 1-km cell size is detailed enough to depict urban structures.
+We chose 1-km cell size referred from the literature (X. Liu et al. 2015), which suggested 1-km cell size is detailed enough to depict urban structures.